Here’s my guide to visiting the Pantheon in Rome Italy, with must know tips for visiting.

 3. Guided Tours Of The Pantheon

-This guide to the Pantheon has given you a good overview.
-But you may still want to book a guided tour of the Pantheon.
+You may want to book a guided tour of the Pantheon.

 This 1 hour guided tour gives you a good nutshell history.
 You can also book a tour with an archaeologist or a private tour.